 This program includes a series of co- and extracurricular activities that are an integral part of the curriculum; they include guest lectures, site visits, field trips, culinary activities, research projects, and other hands-on experiences.
 These activities allow students to directly observe the concepts studied in the classroom and analyze issues surrounding food, sustainability, and the environment in an Italian and global context from varied perspectives.

 All students who successfully complete the FSE will receive a certificate of completion from the Umbra Institute.
 To meet the requirements, one must complete the program’s 1-credit core course and at least three (3) electives from the list below for a total of ten (10) credits.
 The required 4-credit Italian course is offered in addition to the FSE curriculum.
-This allows participants to complete the program with fourteen (14) credits but they may also choose to add an additional elective from the FSE or other program offerings for a maximum total of seventeen (17) credits.
+This allows participants to complete the program with fourteen (14) credits.

 The Institute also promotes student research through faculty-led independent study projects or the more intensive semester-long Scholars Program.
 A recent student project on the Italian aversion to taking food home from restaurants led to a three-year-long community engagement project with the City of Perugia known as RepEAT, designed to promote doggie bags in the city’s restaurants.
 Students have also presented their research several times at both the biennial food conference and the Association for the Study of Food & Society.
 Two FSE students have won awards for their research in Perugia from the Society for the Anthropology of Food and Nutrition and the Forum on International Education.